cloudfoundry/java-test-applications/README.md

 * Outputs `java.lang:type=Runtime/InputArguments` to the HTTP response

-If the environment variable failinit is set, the application will fail to initialise:
+If the environment variable FAIL_INIT is set, the application will fail to initialise:

-    cf set-env <application name> failinit true
+    cf set-env <application name> FAIL_INIT true